 After you remove the orifices from the valves, utilize the thread check gauge to verify the threads.
 Then, thread the gauge into the propane orifices.
 While completing this process, it’s vital not to use too much force to avoid crossing the orifice threads.

 Once you’ve completed the last step, install the threaded natural gas orifices into the valves.
 Apply the thread sealant before attaching the orifices.
 It’s recommended to first tighten the orifices by hand before transitioning to the 7-millimeter wrench.

 Again, it’s important not to over-tighten the orifices during this stage, as the valves are made of brass and susceptible to damage.

-In order to reinstall the burner tubes, which were removed during the first step, slide the open end of the tubes over the exposed gas valves and tightly screw them in.
+To reinstall the burner tubes removed during the first step, slide the tubes’ open end over the exposed gas valves and tightly screw them in.

 Then, replace the griddle top, as well as the burner grate (if it’s included in your specific Blackstone model).

 Step 4: Attach the Natural Gas to the Natural Gas Griddle